Build & Connect

 Go Blue | Honduras

-Enhance the value of cultural and natural heritage to build a resilient and sustainable local economy in MAR region marine-coastal protected areas.
+Enhance the value of cultural and natural heritage to build a resilient and sustainable local economy in MAR region marine-coastal protected areas by contributing to the implementation of good environmental practices and empowerment of micro, small and medium-sized tourism enterprises.

 Coral Reef Community Restoration | Mexico